Kagoshima City Aquarium & Ferry Ride: A Perfect Half-Day Itinerary

 The Dolphin Waterway (Free Zone!)

-Here is a budget tip for parents: You can actually view the Dolphin Waterway from the public park outside the aquarium without buying a ticket!
-However, paying for entry allows you to see the underwater viewing areas and the full dolphin show inside the stadium, which is highly recommended.
+Here is a budget tip for parents: you can actually view the Dolphin Waterway from the public park outside the aquarium without buying a ticket!
+However, paying for entry lets you see the underwater viewing areas and the full dolphin show inside the stadium, which is highly recommended.

 The Silence of the Sea

-If you are planning a wider trip across the island and looking for how to fit this into a larger schedule, check out our guide on Kyushu Family Itineraries: The Complete Guide to Planning Your 3 to 7-Day Trip.
+If you are planning a wider trip across the island and want to know how to fit this into a larger schedule, check out our guide on Kyushu Family Itineraries: The Complete Guide to Planning Your 3 to 7-Day Trip.

 Stop 2: Lunch and Play at Dolphin Port